HelmerNylen/speech-signal-issues/README.md

 [`degradations.py`](degradation/degradations.py) contains a list of all valid degradations.
 It helps convert the JSON definition of a dataset into proper arguments for `create_samples.m`.

-[`preparations.py`](degradation/preparations.py) is an interface to SoX, which helps covert the audio files (TIMIT and noise files) to valid 16-bit 16 kHz mono wavefiles.
+[`preparations.py`](degradation/preparations.py) is an interface to SoX, which helps convert the audio files (TIMIT and noise files) to valid 16-bit 16 kHz mono wavefiles.

 The [_adt_](degradation/adt) folder contains the Audio Degradation Toolbox, which is a Matlab tool with scripts for common degradations.